DarkIndian/DarkIndian/README.md

-This repsoitory will be used to showcase my projects , ideas and research releated documents.
+This repository will be used to showcase my projects , ideas and research releated documents.
 I'm a junior web developer by profession.I love both the hardware and software engineering(Reseach and developemtn) i used to do competitive programming and hopeing to resume it soon.<br/>
 <b>ProgrammingLanguages:</b>
   - Php